 When does the course start?

-Cohorts begin in January, May and September each year, with an additional July cohort for 2020 (currently subject to approval with Middlesex University).
+Cohorts begin in January, May and September each year.

 Please note: as it takes time to process your application and payment, we strongly recommend to register as soon as possible, so that you don’t miss the next intake.

 For more in-depth delegate feedback, click here.